ClausPolanka/george-csv-viewer/README.md

 In the Remote-Pair-Programming Sessions you need to share your screen so that we can follow your progress.
 In case you have a dual monitor setup, please make sure that you also share your browswer window.
 Of course, you can use the web to research in case you need to look up something.
 In general it should feel as if you would have a regular working day at work.

-### Exercise: Word Count Kata
+### Exercise: CSV Viewer
-Please find the requirements for the Word Count Kata on the following [website](https://ccd-school.de/coding-dojo/#cd8).
-At the bottom of that page you will find all requirements split into 9 iterations.
+Please find the requirements for the CSV Viewer Kata on the following [website](https://ccd-school.de/coding-dojo/#cd8).
+At the bottom of that page you will find all requirements split into 5 iterations.
 The goal of this exercise is __not__ to finish as many iterations as possible.
 We will evaluate your solution based on quality over quantity.

 Please focus on code quality by applying
 - Object-Oriented Design,
 - Refactoring and
 - Developer-Tests (aka Unit- and Integration-Tests).

 Please always look only at one iteration at a time.
 The goal is to come up with a design which makes future changes to your code base as easy as possible.
-Of course, you shouldn't over engineer your solution but only design as much as needed.
+Of course, you shouldn't overengineer your solution but only design as much as needed.
 This is exactly what we are going to evaluate.

 ### Feature Branches
 In the George Backend Chapter you have to work in feature branches for each task.
 As soon as you finish your task you will open up a pull request on GitHub which then will be reviewed at least by two of your colleagues.
 Therefore, think of solving an iteration as if you would solve a task for our team.
 Always focus on quality and come up with a codebase which you would be happy working in.
 Empathy in our team is highly valued.
 We always put ourselves into our reviewers position to improve their life reviewing our code.